Cardinals’ J.J. Watt indicates he’ll retire at end of season

 The Arizona Cardinals defensive lineman and his wife, Kealia, became parents in October.
 Koa is the name of their son.
 Watt’s two brothers, T.J. and Derek, also play in the NFL for the Pittsburgh Steelers.

-“Unbelievable career!”
-Derek Watt posted on Twitter.
-“Can’t wait for the Hall of Fame ceremony in 5yrs! #FirstBallot #ProudYoungerBrother”
+”Unbelievable career!”
+Derek Watt posted on Twitter. ”Can’t wait for the Hall of Fame ceremony in 5yrs! (hash)FirstBallot (hash)ProudYoungerBrother”

 T.J.
 Watt simply posted a picture in reply to J.J.’s post, a shot of character Michael Scott from ”The Office” TV show, smiling with tears in his eyes.
 T.J.
 Watt is a three-time All-Pro and was the AP Defensive Player of the Year for last season.